conormcneil/ng-ui-router-auth/readme.md

 and replace "your_secret_here" with your own private secret.

-To start a server, run
+To start a server, navigate to your project's root directory and run:

 ```shell
 $ nodemon